wizdmio/wizdm/README.md

 Wizdm
 =====

-Wizdm is an online community meant to connect aspiring startuppers with compassionate developers sharing the common goal of turning a valuable business idea into a functioning prototype.
+Wizdm is an online community meant to connect aspiring startuppers with compassionate developers sharing the common goal of turning a valuable business ideas into functioning prototypes.
 That's the stage when the idea can be actually tested, refined and seek for investors.

 ## Developers' notes